digital-asset/daml-katacoda/getting-started/1_template.md

 We’ll start by getting the app up and running, and then explain the different components which we will later extend.

 First off, open a terminal and instantiate the template project.
+You can click on the below snippets to run them in the terminal.

 ```
 rm -rf create-daml-app